Marvel Cinematic Universe: Phase Five: The Marvels (2023)

-Carol Danvers, Kamala Khan, and Monica Rambeau begin swapping places with each other every time they use their powers and must team up to figure out why.
+While investigating a wormhole linked to the Kree, Monica Rambeau's powers become entangled with those of Kamala Khan and Carol Danvers.
+The trio team up to determine why they are swapping places with each other every time they use their powers.

-Feige confirmed a sequel to Captain Marvel (2019) was in development at the July 2019 San Diego Comic-Con, with Megan McDonnell set to write the script and Brie Larson returning as Carol Danvers / Captain Marvel by January 2020.
-The studio wanted a female director for the film rather than have Anna Boden and Ryan Fleck return from the first, with Nia DaCosta hired to direct by that August, and she also served as a writer alongside Elissa Karasik and Zeb Wells.
+Feige confirmed a sequel to Captain Marvel (2019) was in development at the 2019 San Diego Comic-Con, with Megan McDonnell set to write the script and Brie Larson returning as Carol Danvers / Captain Marvel by January 2020.
+The studio wanted a female director for the film rather than have Anna Boden and Ryan Fleck return from the first, with Nia DaCosta hired to direct in August, and she co-wrote the script with Elissa Karasik.
 The film was announced with the title Captain Marvel 2 in December 2020, with the official title, The Marvels, revealed in May 2021.
-Second unit filming began in mid-April 2021 in New Jersey, while principal photography had begun by August at Pinewood Studios in Buckinghamshire, Longcross Studios in Surrey, and in Tropea.
-Shooting also occurred in Los Angeles.
+Principal photography had begun by August 2021 at Pinewood Studios in Buckinghamshire, with additional filming taking place at Longcross Studios in Surrey, New Jersey, Tropea, and Los Angeles.
 Filming wrapped by May 2022.
-The Marvels is scheduled to be released on November 10, 2023.
+The Marvels premiered on November 7, 2023, and was released on November 10.

-The Marvels is set after the events of the Disney+ series Ms. Marvel, and continues the story from Captain Marvel. with Iman Vellani, Saagar Shaikh, Zenobia Shroff, and Mohan Kapur reprising their respective roles as Kamala Khan / Ms. Marvel, Aamir Khan, Muneeba Khan, and Yusuf Khan.
-Teyonah Parris returns as the adult Monica Rambeau from the series WandaVision (2021), after the character was previously portrayed as a child by Akira Akbar in Captain Marvel.
+The Marvels continues the story from Captain Marvel, and is set in 2026, after the events of the Disney+ series Secret Invasion and Ms. Marvel, with Iman Vellani, Saagar Shaikh, Zenobia Shroff, and Mohan Kapur reprising their respective roles as Kamala Khan / Ms. Marvel, Aamir Khan, Muneeba Khan, and Yusuf Khan from the latter series.
+Teyonah Parris returns as the adult Monica Rambeau from the series WandaVision (2021), after the character was previously portrayed as a child by Akira Akbar in Captain Marvel, while Lashana Lynch, Tessa Thompson, and Hailee Steinfeld reprise their MCU roles as Maria Rambeau, Valkyrie, and Kate Bishop.
+In the mid-credits scene, Kelsey Grammer appears as Hank McCoy / Beast, portraying an alternate version of the character he played in 20th Century Fox's X-Men films X-Men: The Last Stand (2006) and X-Men: Days of Future Past (2014), while Lynch appears as an alternate version of Maria who is known as Binary.